nylas/nylas-python/examples/hosted-oauth/README.md

 ## Set the Nylas Callback URL

 Once you have a HTTPS URL that points to your computer, you'll need to tell Nylas about it.
-On the [Nylas Developer](https://developer.nylas.com) console, click on the "Settings" button, and then select the "Callbacks" tab.
+On the [Nylas Dashboard](https://dashboard.nylas.com) click on the Application Dropdown Menu on the left, then "View all Applications".
-Paste your HTTPS URL into text field, and add `/login/nylas/authorized` after it.
-For example, if your HTTPS URL is `https://ad172180.ngrok.io`, then you would put `https://ad172180.ngrok.io/login/nylas/authorized` into the text field in the "Callbacks" tab.
+From there, select "Edit" for the app you'd like to use and select the "Application Callbacks" tab.
+Paste your HTTPS URL into the text field, and add `/login/nylas/authorized` after it.
+For example, if your HTTPS URL is `https://ad172180.ngrok.io`, then you would put `https://ad172180.ngrok.io/login/nylas/authorized` into the text field in the "Application Callbacks" tab.

-Then click the "Done" button to save.
+Then click the "Add Callback" button to save.

 ## Install the Dependencies